Baked Fish with Herbs

 and emulsify.

-Drizzle with the emulsion and distribute some parsley stems.
+Drizzle with the emulsion and distribute a few parsley stalks.

 • Preheat the oven.

-Bake in a fan oven at 392°F for about 20 minutes depending on the size of the fish.
+Bake in a convection oven at 392°F for about 20 minutes depending on the size of the fish.

-Check the cooking: the meat should be white and opaque, not translucent, the central bone should detach without resistance, and the released juices should be clear and not pink.
+Check for doneness: the flesh should be white and opaque, not translucent, the central bone should come away without resistance and the released juices should be clear and not pink.

 Your baked fish with herbs is ready.